Who is Sharon The Celebrant?

-One that you trust, one that you feel the most comfortable with, one you know will do what they say they will do and most importantly the celebrant you click with on all levels.
+One you trust, one that you feel the most comfortable with.
+One you know will do what they say they will do.
+And, most importantly, the celebrant you click with on all levels.

-I’m the mothering type or more the Naughty Aunty, who gives you a cuddle and a laugh, and we all know what laughing does to us physically and mentally.
+I’m the mothering type or more the Naughty Aunty, who gives you a cuddle and a laugh.
+We all know what laughing does to us physically and mentally.
 Then when those good chemicals are released in the brain, the nerves go by the wayside.

 Personal vows or something more traditional?

-I heavily encourage personal vows because the traditional part of your vows are the legal vow that you must say by law so you really do get the best of both worlds and it sounds super formal which I like.
+I heavily encourage personal vows because the traditional part of your vows is the legal vow that you must say by law, so you really do get the best of both worlds, and it sounds super formal, which I like.